CEU Praesidium Libertatis Scholarship

 - Submit your online application for admission, containing your application for the CEU Praesidium Liberatis scholarship.

 From the applications submitted, Leiden University's CEU Praesidium Libertatis scholarship selection committee will select a maximum of 5 applicants who will be invited for an online interview.
 Note that participating in the online interview is mandatory if you wish to be considered for the scholarship.
-The online interviews will take place on Thursday 23 February 2023.
 The name(s) of the scholarship awardee(s) will be announced at the end of March 2023 by Leiden University's SEA Scholarships Team.

 Be aware that finding housing in Leiden, The Hague and the surrounding area can be challenging due to the limited availability of affordable student accomodation.
 We therefore strongly advise you to take action as early as possibe.
 See the information on Requesting housing via Leiden University and Finding housing yourself.